ga-wdi-remote/js-dom-hw-counters/README.md

 Change the structure of a counter by adding a delete button beneath the '+ 1' button.
-When this button is clicked, it should delete _that specific counter_ and not interfere with the values of any other counters.
+When this button is clicked, it should delete _that specific counter_ from the page, and not interfere with the functionality of any other counters.

 ## Submitting Your Work